 I’ve spent the last month trying to get some perspective.
 I had my daughter in 2014, and I think I had PTSD from the difficult birth experience that started to build up inside of me.
 I turned 40 a year later (hello, hormones!), and really struggled making all the pieces of my new self fit back into the same pre-baby life.
 I still only had 24 hours in a day but now an entire new person who needed me, a growing business and no time for myself.
 I have always been terrified of postpartum depression and thought I had escaped unscathed when I went back to work after 4 months of maternity leave.
 I was happy, Cecily was safe with her grandparents during the day, and I was excited to go back to work in our new office space.
 But somewhere along the way, the fog crept in.
 I don’t know when it started but I do know that it came on so slowly that I didn’t notice until I was lost in it and couldn’t find my way out.
 With so many responsibilities and people counting on me I didn’t want to admit to them how much trouble I was in.

 One of my weaknesses is that I don’t want to appear weak, so I spent the last two years trying to find solutions on my own.
 Basically I wanted to be open to anything that would help, besides traditional medicine.
 Growing up with an extended family that battles depression and anxiety, I have always wanted to avoid the path of medication, afraid that I would no longer be able to control my mind.
 I stopped breastfeeding when C turned one hoping to regulate my hormones and lift the fog (it actually got worse).
 I signed up for my old bootcamp (the schedule was too hard and I gave up), I tried traditional therapy (didn’t work, but I should have looked for someone else).
 I started seeing a hypnotherapist regularly (somewhat helpful, but not enough).
 I tried meditation inconsistently (this was/is great when I make the time to do it).
 Perhaps the most crazy but also most productive effort was working with a medium/intuitive who specializes in business owners and she is fantastic.
-She was the first one to see both see and hear me and pinpoint where my issues were coming from.
+She was the first one to both “see” and hear me and pinpoint where my issues were coming from.

 Finally after so many months of this, stresses were coming to a tipping point.
 My energy was low, my creative well was empty and my performance everywhere was suffering.
 In a moment of desperation I scheduled another session with the intuitive and she immediately told me it was time to leave–my prosperity would be found elsewhere.
 My first reaction was to fight back and tell her that wasn’t possible.
 I had no Plan B, had never even fantasized about another path.
 I was going to grow old at Honey Agency and see where Meghan and I could take it.
 My second reaction was I knew in my gut she was right.
-The phrase ‘truth bomb’ comes to mind because there was an explosion inside of me and was crumbling the walls I’d so carefully built down.
+The phrase ‘truth bomb’ comes to mind because there was an explosion inside of me and it began crumbling down the walls I’d so carefully built.
 She also, in her kind but no-nonsense way told me to stop messing around and have my doctor prescribe antidepressants.
 This is exactly what they are for (duh).

 “I believe in doing the thing you feel is right.
 If it looks right, it is right.”